 Then we need to give them space to try again.

-There is a great power in allowing students to revise and try again, but many times our grading system discourages being comfortable with failure.
+There is great power in allowing students to revise and try again, but our grading system often discourages being comfortable with failure.

 Building the confidence to fail in your classroom

-Many students feel the pressure to always have the right answer.
-Giving students the opportunity to fail safely means you can help them learn from these failures so they don't make the same mistake twice.
+Many students feel the pressure always to have the right answer.
+Allowing students to fail safely means you can help them learn from these failures so they don’t make the same mistake twice.

-Here's how you can safely foster growth through failure in your classroom:
+Here’s how you can safely foster growth and build math problem solving skills through failure in your classroom:

 - Build in time to analyze errors & reflect.